twitter/BreakoutDetection/README.md

 res$plot
 ```

-From the plot, we observe that the input time series experiences a breakout and also has quite a few anomalies.
+From the plot, we observe that the input time series experiences two breakouts and also has quite a few anomalies.
 The two red vertical lines denote the locations of the breakouts detected by the EDM algorithm.